IoT-Ignite/doorbell/README.md

 processes the image data using Google’s Cloud Vision API, and uploads the image, Cloud Vision annotations and metadata to a Firebase database where it can be viewed by a companion app.

+Companion app shows nofitication when user pressed button.
+Door could be opened from the application.

 Pre-requisites
 --------------